rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 Then they laid their hands on them and they received the Holy Spirit. ^0817

-Now when Simon saw that the Spirit was given through the laying on of the apostles ’ hands, he offered them money, ^0818
+Now when Simon saw that the Spirit was given through the laying on of the apostles' hands, he offered them money, ^0818

 saying, Give me this power also, so that anyone on whom I lay my hands may receive the Holy Spirit. ^0819